isomerpages/ogp-parkingsg/pages/Terms of Use.md

 Rules** ") for the time being in force, which rules are deemed to be incorporated by reference in this clause.
 Further:

-11.3.1.The seat of the arbitration shall be Singapore.
+11.3.1.
+The seat of the arbitration shall be Singapore.

-11.3.2.The tribunal shall consist of one (1) arbitrator.
+11.3.2.
+The tribunal shall consist of one (1) arbitrator.

-11.3.3.The language of the arbitration shall be English.
+11.3.3.
+The language of the arbitration shall be English.

-11.3.4.All information, pleadings, documents, evidence and all matters relating to the arbitration shall be confidential.
+11.3.4.
+All information, pleadings, documents, evidence and all matters relating to the arbitration shall be confidential.

 Where GovTech is the defendant or respondent, it shall be given at least 30 days